jon-heard/obsidian-inline-scripts/README.md

     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.
     2. In the left menu of the settings panel, find and click __Text Expander JS__.
 It is beneath "Plugin Options", near the bottom.
 This opens the Plugin options for __Text Expander JS__.
 5. Add a reference to the shortcut-file.
-    1. Find the "Shortcut files" setting.
+    1. Find the "Shortcut-files" setting.
 It is in plugin options, just beneath "Shortcut Sources".
-    2. In the "Shortcut files" setting, click the "Add file reference" button on the right side.
-This adds an empty textbox to the bottom of the "Shortcut files" setting.
+    2. In the "Shortcut-files" setting, click the "Add file reference" button on the right side.
+This adds an empty textbox to the bottom of the "Shortcut-files" setting.
 The new textbox should show the word "Filename" in grey text.
     3. Click on the new textbox and type in the shortcut-file note's address, determined in step 3.
 The textbox will be red until a valid note address is entered.
         - Example: `support/tejs/TEJS_mythicV2`.
 6. Close the settings panel.